|Ulysses by James Joyce 2018||Kentish Town||20 weeks||January - June 2018||Tuesdays 12-2 PM or 8-10:00 PM|

 See more participant feedback here…

-*The total cost for the 20-week study, with all notes and resources materials, is £345.
+*The total cost for the 20-meeting study, with all notes and resources materials, is £345.

 Please use the Paypal button below to pay for the study; upon receipt of payment, you will receive opening notes and loads of resources to start the study.

-A) For the morning study on Wednesdays :
+A) For the daytime study on Tuesdays :

 Please purchase these books in preparation for our study: